saraswatayu/iFinance/readme.md

 2. Open the `routes.php` file in the text editor of your choice.
 3. Replace `auth.login` with `auth.register`.
 4. Sign up with a new account and undo the changes made in Step 3.

-## Notes

-For this application to turn corretly you need to have an instance of mysql on your localhost.
-You can download XAMPP and start mysql service in the settings.
-Make sure to create table 'iFinance'